Welding School Costs in Texas: Tuition, Fees, and Aid Options

 in state tuition savings strategy

-Although residency rules vary by institution, you’ll consistently pay much less as an in-state welding student in Texas.
-For example, at one public community college a 60-unit A.S. runs about $2,760 in-state versus $20,040 out-of-state, an 8-unit certificate is roughly $368 in-state compared with $2,672 out-of-state, and specialized tracks like Gas Tungsten Arc Welding list at about $1,380 for residents and $10,020 for nonresidents.
+Residency rules vary by institution, but you’ll consistently pay much less as an in-state welding student in Texas.
+For example, at one public community college a 60-unit A.S. runs about $2,760 in-state versus $20,040 out-of-state.
+An 8-unit certificate is roughly $368 in-state compared with $2,672 out-of-state.
+Specialized tracks like Gas Tungsten Arc Welding list at about $1,380 for residents and $10,020 for nonresidents.

 In-state Texas welding programs cost a fraction of out-of-state tuition—verify residency to save thousands.